 Eugenia will be writing a column, Virtually Eugenia, about her research and experiences.
 She’ll also be a guest on the Mental Ideas Podcast.

 Raff’s parents moved from Ariano Irpino, Italy, to London in 1970.
 When Raff was eight, the family moved to Queens, New York for several years, before returning to London.
 After attending some local acting classes, Raff was encouraged to audition for a place at the Sylvia Young Theatre School.
 This he successfully did and attended from the ages of 13-16, before continuing his acting training at the Lee Strasberg Institute.
 In 2003 Raff married Simone Lahbib.
 Their daughter, Skye, was born in 2005.
 Both are actresses.

 In 2017, Raff directed and played a sex trafficker in No Way Home – Stop The Traffick, a powerful short film to raise awareness of the victims of human trafficking.
 The film won the award for Expose from the United Nations in conjunction with CNNand World Freedom Day.

 Raff’s been affected by mental illness throughout his life.
 Raff’s father had bipolar disorder and he is drawn to playing sympathetic delusional characters with a manic edge.
-Raff’s films are sure to be highlights of the Brainstorm Film Festival and we are thrilled to have him on board as an ambassador.
+Raff’s films are sure to be highlights of our 2020 Film Festival and we are thrilled to have him on board as an ambassador.

 Partner and ambassador James Daly is co-founder and CEO of Greenhouse Media(GMI), a dynamic media finance and film production company based in the UK.
 A shrewd financial director with a creative soul, James intricately understands both sides of the film industry.
 Unlike other production companies, James’ focus is on fully financing film and media projects in-house and drawing on his long-term relationships with distributors.